 Tong Chen has served as our independent director since June 2011.
 Mr. Chen has served as the Executive Vice President and Chief Editor of SINA Corporation, a company listed on the NASDAQ, since February 2007.
 Mr. Chen served as the Senior Vice President and Chief Editor of SINA Corporation from November 2003 to February 2007, and from April 1997 to November 2003 he served in a number of management, broadcasting, and other positions with SINA Corporation.
 In 1997, Mr. Chen took part in the founding of SRSnet.com, a division of Beijing Stone Rich Sight Information Technology Co., Ltd. (currently known as Beijing SINA Information Technology Co.
 Ltd.), one of SINA Corporation's subsidiaries.
+Mr. Chen serves as the independent director of Beijing Enlight Media Co., Ltd., a company listed on the Shenzhen Stock Exchange since February 2010.
 Mr. Chen received his MBA degree from China-Europe International Business School, a Masters of Arts degree in Journalism from Renmin University of China, a Masters of Arts degree in Communications from Beijing Institute of Technology and a bachelor's degree in electronic engineering from Beijing University of Technology.